sohnya/cloud-project/README.md

   }

   network_interface {
-    subnetwork = "network-aa"
+    subnetwork = var.subnet_name
   }

-  depends_on = [
-    module.vpc
-  ]
 }
 ```
-To add an external IP, the network interface also contains an empty `access_config`.
+For the webserver, I created a module `webserver_vm`.
+It is similar to a VM, but the network interface contains an empty `access_config`, which produces an ephemeral external IP for that VM.
 ```
   network_interface {
     subnetwork = "network-ab"